 Garlic butter will keep for approximately a week in the refrigerator.
 If you wish to keep it for a longer period of time, place it in the freezer!
-I prefer to freeze garlic butter in an ice cube tray so that I can easily include it into my cooking.
+I prefer to freeze garlic butter in an ice cube tray so that I can easily include it in my cooking.

-Read Also: AWESOME GARLIC CHICKEN RECIPE MADE EASY
+Read also: AWESOME GARLIC CHICKEN RECIPE MADE EASY

 It’s an easy and delectable way to dress up roasted root vegetables, steamed broccoli, or even air fried mushrooms!